How ALMA Observations are carried out

 Scientists from all over the world use ALMA!

-ALMA will operate for half a century, and it will be used by several generations, including those who are currently elementary and junior high school students.
+ALMA will operate for many decades, and it will be used by several generations, including those who are currently elementary and junior high school students.

 10% of observation time is allocated to the host country, Chile, and 90% for the partners, according to their financial contribution to ALMA.
 All partners contribute observing time toward “Open Skies” such that any astronomer, regardless of their affiliation, can apply for ALMA time.